Quintin-Falk/Rocky-Linux-MAAS-Image/README.md

 <h2>Making the "Rocky Linux" image</h2>

 **Creating the custom image "Rocky Linux":**
 The next part of the project was creating the "Rocky Linux" image within MAAS, so that it could be deployed in machines.
 This was done with "make" and the "packer-maas" github repository.
-A slight problem that comes up when creating these machines is the sshd_config file does not have Password Authentication enabled.
-Therefore, you have to sign in as a cloud-user.

 <h3>Install packages using apt, clone Rocky 9 github repository, and make the image</h3>